-Inclusive Peace has partnered with the Women Peace and Humanitarian Fund Rapid Response Window – a new funding mechanism that addresses the funding gap on women’s participation in peace processes.
+Inclusive Peace has partnered with the Women Peace and Humanitarian Fund Rapid Response Window – a funding mechanism that addresses the funding gap on women’s participation in peace processes.

 What is it?

-The Rapid Response Window is a funding mechanism that supports the participation of women peacebuilders and women’s civil society organizations in national, subnational and international formal peace processes and the monitoring and implementation of peace agreements.
+The Rapid Response Window is a funding mechanism that supports the participation of women peacebuilders and women’s civil society organisations in national, subnational and international formal peace processes and the monitoring and implementation of peace agreements.

 Why the Rapid Response Window?

 Women have a right to meaningful participation, yet financial barriers still exclude them from peace processes worldwide.
 The Rapid Response Window supports urgent services and initiatives that facilitate women’s access and influence on peace processes and the implementation of peace agreements.

 What’s Inclusive Peace’s role?

 As a partner of the Rapid Response Window, we provide technical expertise and advisory support to local and grassroots civil society organisations to ensure women’s access and influence in track 1 and track 2 peace processes.
 The costs for our experts and advisors are covered through our partnership with the Women’s Peace and Humanitarian Fund.

 Who can apply?